ericoporto/agstoolbox/README.md

 _inspired by [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/), but different_

+⚠**under construction**⚠

 This software is Windows only - since the Editor is Windows only.
 This will allow to develop a more tailor made software.

-⚠**under construction**⚠
+This may change in the future.

+## Building a portable EXE

+Install pyinstaller (`pip install pyinstaller`) and then use it on a `cmd.exe` prompt

+    pyinstaller agstoolbox.spec

+This should generate a `agstoolbox.exe` file under the `dist/` directory in the project root.

-Desired features:
+##  Desired features

 - Download any archive.zip of any AGS version from 3.5.0 forward
 - buttons for launching Editor or opening folder in windows explorer